yerus1/DSA/README.md

-# 📚 DSA Problems and My Solutions
+# DSA Problems and Solutions

 Welcome to my **Data Structures and Algorithms (DSA)** repository!

-This project is a personal initiative to:
+This repository is a personal initiative to:
 - Sharpen my problem-solving skills.
 - Build a strong foundation in data structures and algorithms.
 - Prepare for coding interviews and high-impact software engineering roles.